ttu-cr-stl/poker-bot-arena/README.md

 1. **Copy the template** – duplicate `sample_bot.py`, rename it, and replace the logic inside `choose_action`.
 2. **Write your own client** – follow the same message flow as the template.
 The essentials:
-   - First message = `{"type": "hello", "v": 1, "team": "...", "join_code": "..."}`.
-Your join code is the password that proves who you are.
+   - First message = `{"type": "hello", "v": 1, "team": "..."}`.
+Team names are case-insensitive; `RoboNerds` and `robonerds` refer to the same seat.
    - Whenever you receive `type="act"`, reply quickly with `{"type": "action", "hand_id": "...", "action": "...", "amount": maybe}`.
 The default timer is 15 seconds.
    - Expect other messages (`event`, `start_hand`, `end_hand`, `match_end`, `error`) at any time.
-   - If your bot disconnects, reconnect with the same team name and join code to reclaim the seat.
+   - If your bot disconnects, reconnect with the same team name to reclaim the seat.

 Helpful facts:
 - In heads-up play the dealer posts the small blind and acts first pre-flop; after the flop, the other player acts first.